 what is AWS s3 service?

 AWS Simple Storage Service which is popularly known as S3 is an object-based low-cost storage service provided by AWS.
-Storage is unlimited so we don’t need to worry anymore about the space issues.
+Storage is unlimited so we don’t need to worry anymore about space issues.

-It has also provided different storage classes like S3 Standard, S3 Standard IA, S3 One-Zone IA, Glacier, S3 Intelligent Tier to cater to different customer requirements and budgets.
+It has also provided different storage classes like S3 Standard, S3 Standard IA, S3 One-Zone IA, Glacier, and S3 Intelligent Tier to cater to different customer requirements and budgets.

 what is AWS s3 key?

 AWS S3 is object storage, which means we can store hundreds and thousands of files in the bucket, with the S3 Key it gets easy for identifying the object in the bucket.

 A key name has to be specified when creating objects in the bucket for easy identification of files.

 S3 Client is a simple GUI that can be used to perform all kinds of activities in S3.

 The activities included Creating Buckets, uploading files, and downloading files.
 Set up bucket policies.
 This is one of the ways in which the user can work in S3.